-As of 2016, I’m nearly three years removed from IWearYourShirt, and I’ve never been happier in my life.
+As of 2016, I was three years removed from IWearYourShirt, and I’d never been happier in my life.
 It didn’t happen overnight.
 It didn’t happen in six months.
 It didn’t happen with one project.

 One of the biggest things that’s continued to bring me success is consistency.
 This has shown up for me in multiple formats:

 - Consistently writing for the Action Army (which started with 400 subscribers)

 - Consistently helping entrepreneurs and business owners who contact me for advice

 - Consistently creating new projects and trying to do things differently

 - Consistently sticking with my unique voice and embracing my individuality

 - Consistently believing that I have value to add to the world